Along with a high level of unsaturated fats, they contain additional substances that are important for our health.

 The big difference between this and other cooking fats is that coconut oil has little in common with the usual source of saturated fats, which are derived from animals.
 Vegetable-based types offer a different spectrum of fatty acids.

-A great plus in comparison to other types is the fact that it is perfect for baking, stovetop cooking, roasting, and even deep frying, because it can withstand temperatures up to 390°F.
+A great plus in comparison to other types is the fact that it is perfect for baking, stovetop cooking, roasting, and even deep frying, because it can withstand temperatures up to 390°F. Use it instead of butter when you are cooking your next batch of pancakes!

 It is also a good choice for jazzing up chocolate coatings for cakes or baked goodies, or for when you’re preparing fillings for chocolates or other candies.